aFewBits/stc-led-clock/README.md

 * Select the correct processor type
 * Select com port
 * Open code file (main.hex)
-* Select clock speed of 22.1184 mhz on the Hardware Option tab
+* Select clock speed of 22.1184 MHz on the Hardware Option tab
 * Click the Download/Program button
 * Interrupt the +5 supply to the STC processor and restore

 The last step above can be as easy as removing the connector to P3 and restoring.
-Or, if you're going to do addtional development, a NC momemtary pushbutton in the +5 line and a diode and resistor in the RX/TX lines to prevent the serial adaptor signals from keeping the processor alive are required.
+Or, if you're going to do additional development, a NC momentary push button in the +5 line and a diode and resistor in the RX/TX lines to prevent the serial adaptor signals from keeping the processor alive are required.
 The schematic for these connections is detailed in the STC technical document.
 Links below.

 ### Making changes
 It is a simple matter to rebuild with the provided Makefile for SDCC.
-The makefile originated with zerog2k's STC DIY-Clock project and I extended it with the additional file structure I created.
-In doing so, I found that there were several file interdependencies that required a fair number of "make clean" followed by "make" commands so I added the ".phony" rule to just recompile everything per session since the compile and link times were insignificant.
+The Makefile originated with zerog2k's STC DIY-Clock project and I extended it with the additional file structure I created.
+In doing so, I found that there were several file inter dependencies that required a fair number of "make clean" followed by "make" commands so I added the ".phony" rule to just recompile everything per session since the compile and link times were insignificant.
 Better to wait three seconds for a complete rebuild than to waste twenty minutes on trying to figure out why the changes didn't appear in the code.

-If you want to make any significant code changes, you'll probably wish you had some debugging cability.
+If you want to make any significant code changes, you'll probably wish you had some debugging capability.
 If you have the STC15W408AS part in your clock, you're in luck as this processor has a second timer and UART.
 The code already has initialization in place for this UART  if turned on in the global.h header file.
 SDCC supports a small footprint printf (printf_tiny) that only requires about 400 additional bytes of flash.
-The timer 2 default configuration is for 115200 baud, 8/1/N. On the Banggood board, the RX and TX have seperate pins on a two pin connector, P3.
+The timer 2 default configuration is for 115200 baud, 8/1/N. On the Banggood board, the RX and TX have separate pins on a two pin connector, P3.
 Connection to a serial device is:

  ----------------------------
 | P3 header | Serial adapter |